xuanvu57/baseArch/BaseArch.Applications/BaseArch.Application/ReadMe.md

 ***3. Prerequisites***

-It requires to add the ExceptionHandler middle to the pipeline
+It requires to use Exception handler middleware to the pipeline

 ```
 app.UseExceptionHandler();